Bukit Bintang MRT station: Location

-The MRT station is situated in the heart of Bukit Bintang (translated from Malay to English as "Starhill"), a shopping hub in the Kuala Lumpur Golden Triangle commercial district.
+The MRT station is situated in the heart of Bukit Bintang, a shopping hub in the Kuala Lumpur Golden Triangle commercial district.
 Located underneath Jalan Bukit Bintang, the station's entrances are located along the iconic intersection of Jalan Bukit Bintang and Jalan Sultan Ismail.

 Interchange

-The view from Platform 1 (Kajang-bound) of the escalators from the concourse level to platform 2 (Kwasa Damansara-bound) below.
+The view from Platform 1 (Kajang-bound) of the escalators from the concourse level to Platform 2 (Kwasa Damansara-bound) below.

 The station is designated as a connecting station with, and is within walking distance of the KL Monorail station of the same name, nearby Entrance C and D of the MRT station.
-Despite being in close proximity, there is no paid area-to-paid area transfer due to space constraints.
-Those transferring from the MRT station to the monorail station and vice versa will have to walk along the Yayasan Selangor building to/from Entrance C, or Lot 10 shopping mall to/from Entrance D. The walkway to the monorail station is uncovered.
+Despite being in close proximity, there is no paid area transfer due to space constraints.
+Those transferring from the MRT station to the monorail station and vice versa will have to tap out, walk along the Yayasan Selangor building to/from Entrance C, or Lot 10 shopping mall to/from Entrance D, and enter the subsequent station where commuters are required to tap in again or purchase a new ticket to make their transfer.
+The walkway to the monorail station is uncovered.

-Plans for an integrated paid-area which will effectively make the two stations into one exist but no construction has started as of 2024.
+Plans for an integrated paid area, which will effectively make the two stations into one station exist but no construction has started as of 2024.